 I will almost guarantee that at the very least if these works don’t move you or calm you, they may put you to sleep.
 Trust me when I say there is nothing that can relieve stress for you and your cat like a beautiful piece of music, even if you don’t feel stressed right now.
 It’s like letting out the most relaxing sigh you can imagine.
-If you aren’t willing to give classical music a try, think about some other genres that might bring you that kind of peace and share below.
-Music is truly magic in that way.
+If you aren’t willing to give classical music a try, think about some other genres that might bring you that kind of peace and share your thoughts below.
+Music is truly magical in that way.

 I got to thinking about all of this because I remembered one of the last times I brought Salome home from an extended stay at the vet.
 She was pretty anxious and I was worried about her, so I did what I normally do when I am stressed and decided to play some music.

 I decided, of all things, on the Mozart Requiem.
 I don’t think I truly appreciated the beauty of that entire piece until I sat with her swishing her tail to the beat of the music, while gently purring on my chest through the whole piece.
 Clearly she was a fan.
 That convinced me that animals can be just as moved by music as the rest of us.